 As banks assess the applicant company’s risk profile when approving loans, there is no doubt that businesses will have certain advantage when they apply to the bank they normally bank with.
 This is because the bank will already have some of the company’s past business records, thereby enabling the bank to better grasp the company’s operating condition.
 Also, banks can offer more competitive lending rates for SFGS 90 and SFGS 80 depending on the length of the relationship between the applicant and the bank.

 Different banks offer different benefits to SMEs under the SME Financing Guarantee Scheme (SFGS).
 SFGS 90 and SFGS 80 are most commonly accompanied with a subsidy on the guarantee fee (i.e. the guarantee fee paid to the HKMC Insurance Limited, HKMCI).
 HSBC, for instance, provides 100% subsidy of the first-year guarantee fee and 50% subsidy of the second-year fee to successful applicants, valid until the end of June 2022.
 The guarantee fee subsidy is capped at HK$25,000 each year, which amounts to a maximum subsidy of HK$50,000 for two years.
-HSBC has recently announced additional support measures of waiving handling fees for new SFGS 90 applicants who apply through HSBC, valid until the end of December 2020.
 Banks may offer principal moratorium and waive loan handling and account opening fees.

 The Special 100% Loan Guarantee (SFGS 100) is different from the other two.
 The Government has laid down a main principle that the annual interest rates offered by banks are to be set at HKMCI Prime Rate minus 2.5% per annum (i.e. the prevailing effective rate is 2.75%)*, and that the guarantee fee is to be waived.
-As for repayment period, the maximum length of time to repay is 36 months.
-Additionally, businesses can repay the interest without having to pay the principal in the first 12 months.
+As for repayment period, the maximum length of time to repay is 8 years.
+Additionally, businesses can repay the interest without having to pay the principal up to 18 months.
 For more details, please contact individual banks.